 I have no children, but I am sponsoring my spouse, who has a child.
 Her child is a 20-year-old single mom who has a one-year-old child.
 Both of them will accompany my spouse to Canada.

 You are not exempt from the minimum necessary income for sponsoring your spouse and family.
 Since you are sponsoring three people, the total number of your family becomes four people.
 Consequently, line 15000 of your NOA for last year must be equal to or more than a 12-month LICO for a family of four.

 Although you could be exempt from minimum income for spousal sponsorship, you still need to prevent financial inadmissibility.
 Let’s take a look at section 39 of IRPA:

 A foreign national is inadmissible for financial reasons if they are or will be unable or unwilling to support themself or any other person who is dependent on them, and have not satisfied an officer that adequate arrangements for care and support, other than those that involve social assistance, have been made.

 What does this mean?
-It means you and your spouse or common-law need to show when they immigrate to Canada; they can settle without receiving the government’s help.
+You and your spouse or common-law need to show when they immigrate to Canada, they can settle without receiving the government’s help.
 Some documents that could defeat section 39 include the following:

 - The sponsor’s NOA

 - The applicant or the sponsor’s work history